cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 ![lernOS Circle](images/lernOS-Circle-v03.png)

 The circle meets weekly in a meeting called lernOS Weekly.
 The weekly is a short ceremony to track results, practice exercises, and motivate yourself for the next week.
 In the circle each member defines personal objectives and desired results.
 Circle members learn to share and network to build get a network of trust and relationships that help to achieve the personal objectives.
-Each week has a standardized agenda with a check-in, a check-out, and suggested exercises called lernOS Katas.
-The timebox for the weekly can be adopted to personal needs (suggested timeslot: Friday between 11-12am):

-* **15 Minute Weekly Meeting:** only Check-In and Check-Out to track progress
-* **30-60 Minute Weekly Meeting:** like 15 minutes plus exercises from the lernOS Kata Catalogue

 **ProTip:** in a lot of circles the timebox for running an exercise in the circle is too short.
 You can use the method [inverted classroom](https://en.wikipedia.org/wiki/Flipped_classroom): every circle member prepares the exercises as "homework" upfront so you will have more time to discuss results in the circle.